StaymanHou/problem_solving_algorithm/2_framework.md

 Once we broke down a problem into a comfortable level of granularity, we may then proceed with building the solution.
 Now, building a solution can involve all sorts of different things.
 Building a website requires utilizing tools that would be very different from building a web crawler.
 We won't discuss about how we specifically use tools and build stuff as it's out of the scope of this workshop.
 In fact, that's something has been already extensively covered by other open or paid courses and tech bootcamps.
 Our goal in this workshop is to identify several patterns as well as anti-patterns in this step, especialy in this recursive & iterative context.
 For example, while we piece together this small puzzle, making sure that this solution later will contribute to the bigger puzzle without lossing the big picture.

+> \[Highlight\] Usually if we have a good grasp of the problem and the building blocks, the solution would be straight forward.
+And it would be just a matter of time to complete it.
+In the other case, we still have to live with our best-effort assumptions of the problem, and start building something even if that's a wrong solution.
+Because only by producing a solution, we can then go to our next step to test.
+And only by testing a solution, we can find gaps in our understanding of the problem and the building blocks.

+> \[Example\] Write a program to print some text on the terminal.
+That's an example of a staight forward problem.
+As long as you know how to use the built-in I/O library in the specified programming language.

+> \[Example\] Here's another example showcasing the other type.
+Problem: You are given a bag containing red and blue marbles.
+Without looking, you need to determine if the bag contains more red marbles than blue marbles.
+However, you are only allowed to draw three marbles from the bag.
+Develop a strategy to determine if there are more red marbles than blue marbles based on your limited draws.
+Assumptions: The bag contains at least three marbles.
+The bag contains red & blue marbles and ONLY red & blue marbles.
+No other colors.
+The marbles are well-mixed, and each draw is random.
+As you can see in this case, we will have to live with assumptions.
+We won't be able to refine our assumptions until we do something.

 ### 2.4.5 Test and Analyze

 ```ruby
 self.test_and_analyze(solution, problem)
 ```

 After a solution is built whether for a subproblem or a root problem, we must assess how well it solved the problem.
+Not solved at all?
+Solved partially?
+Completedly solved?
+Then try to make sense of it.
+Is there some gap?
+Gap in our understanding of the problem?
+Gap in the way we decomposed the problem?
+Gap in the solution?
 Based on that, we then decide whether we should iterate and how.
 Analyze the results and the remaining gaps.
 Improve our understanding of the problem and the solution.
 In Chapter 7, we will explore the common pitfalls and tips related to this step.
 A quick note.
 When we talk about test, plz do not immediately connect it with writing automated tests in the context of programming.
 It's just one form of assessing the outcome.
 You may not even realize that might have been doing this already.
 On the other side, you may not realized that you might not be doing it frequently enough.

-TODO expand this a bit.
+> \[Highlight\] Testing and analysis is a crucial step in our iterative process.
+This is one of the few ways we can verify or correct our hypotheses and assumptions.
+And only by doing so we start off slightly better in the next iteration than where we were.

+> \[Example\] Imagine you're baking cookies and following a recipe that says to bake them for 10 minutes at 350 degrees Fahrenheit.
+You take them out after 10 minutes, but the cookies are still soft and doughy.
+In this case, you probably had limited understanding of baking, that's why you needed that recipe.
+Given the result there are couple of things you can guess or do.
+Put the cookies back for a few more minutes and see if it does the job.
+Maybe you want to review your process.
+Maybe the dough wasn't done right.
+Maybe the oven is malfunctioning.
+Maybe you forgot to prehead it.
+Maybe the recipe is off.
+By doing so, you know have a better understanding of the problem and came up with more hypotheses to test, which will in turn get you closer and closer to the real problem and the real solution.

 ### 2.4.6 Retrospect and Communicate